elewa-academy/elewa-academy.github.io/README.md

 ### GitHub as a Learning Environment

-All of our projects require you to work directly with Git & GitHub, completing finished repositories to showcase your work.
+All of our projects require you to work directly out of the professional development environment (Git & GitHub, terminal, browser, editor), completing finished repositories to showcase your work.
 At times this may feel like a lot of extra work, but stick with it!
 We have intentionally designed our course to be this way.

 A common difficulty for new developers is transferring their skills from friendly, guided learning environments (videos, integrated code execution, quick tips) to real development contexts.
 By interacting with our curriculum in a professional development environment (Git/Hub, Terminal, Editor, Browser) you are building fluency with the tools of the trade as a natural part of your learning process.